visgl/luma.gl/docs/api-reference/engine/pipeline-factory.md

 The `PipelineFactory` class provides a `createRenderPipeline()` method that caches and reuses render pipelines.

 The purpose of the pipeline factory is to speed up applications that tend to create multiple render pipelines with the same shaders and other properties.
-By returning the same cached pipeline, the pipeline factory minimizes the amount of time spent in shader compilation and linking.
+By returning the same cached pipeline, and when used alongside a `ShaderFactory`, the pipeline factory minimizes the amount of time spent in shader compilation and linking.

 :::info
-Pipeline creation involves compiling and linking shaders.
-The linking stage in particular is highly dependent on graphics drivers, and the time spent accumulates when creating many pipelines during application startup or during dynamic renderings.
+Pipeline creation involves linking shaders.
+The linking stage is highly dependent on graphics drivers, and the time spent accumulates when creating many pipelines during application startup or during dynamic renderings.
 Also, on some graphics drivers, pipeline linking can grow non-linearly into the multi-second range for big shaders.
 :::

 The `PipelineFactory` will return the requested pipeline, creating it the first time, and then re-using a cached version if it is requested more than once.
 An application that tends to create multiple identical `RenderPipeline` instances should consider replacing normal pipeline creation.

-It is possible to create multiple pipeline factories, but normally applications rely on the default pipeline factory that is be created for each device.
+It is possible to create multiple pipeline factories, but normally applications rely on the default pipeline factory that is created for each device.

 Limitations:
 - `ComputePipeline` caching is not currently supported.